IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

     All charges are processed by GitHub through Stripe.
 As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are non-refundable.

+## What sponsorships achieve?

+Sponsorships make this project sustainable, as they buy the maintainers of this project time – a very scarce resource – which is spent on the development of new features, bug fixing, stability improvement, issue triage and general support.

 ## Paid sessions